deco-cx/deco/README.md

 ## Get started on our playground

-Deno Compose combines the best of **visual page editing** (like Webflow) and the ability for **app composition at the admin level** (like Wordpress), allowing for new features to be installed and managed in a few minutes, with no code.
+Deco combines the best of **visual page editing** (like Webflow) and the ability for **app composition at the admin level** (like Wordpress), allowing for new features to be installed and managed in a few minutes, with no code.

 To start building right now, go to https://play.deco.cx and follow the instructions to run a deco project locally.
 &nbsp;